 V12 supercar gets an extra 40bhp and four-wheel steering.

-Track-focused version of the below gets 375bhp and weights just 998kg.
+Track above of the below gets 375bhp and weighs just 998kg.

 Supercar with a 650bhp V8 engine loses its roof.